 U.S. veterans are an ongoing focus of our recruitment efforts.
 In 2015, we launched a new website and free mobile app to help U.S. veterans and transitioning service members find civilian careers.
 The UPS Veteran Career Gateway and the UPS Military Transition App provide a powerful set of tools and a vast library of information for the entire job search process at UPS and beyond.
 The free resources include an interactive map of available UPS positions, a direct link to the application process, and a unique Military Skills Translator — a job-matching tool that suggests specific UPS job openings based on a veteran’s military occupation.
 For jobs outside UPS, the website and app offer articles and videos with advice on networking, making the most of job fairs, using discharge papers to improve resumes, interviewing, and more, as well as links to job boards and fairs, and training programs.

-As part of the White House’s Joining Forces program, UPS is committed to hiring 50,000 veterans by the end of 2018 and supporting veterans and Veteran Service Organizations with 50,000 employee-volunteer hours.
-Since making this pledge in 2013, we have exceeded the commitment and hired over 64,300 veterans, more than 19,000 of whom joined the company in 2016.
+In 2013, UPS committed to hiring 50,000 veterans by the end of 2018 and supporting veterans and Veteran Service Organizations with 50,000 employee-volunteer hours.
+We are proud to have exceeded both goals two years early.

 Diversity & Inclusion Governance

 The UPS Corporate Diversity & Inclusion Council’s role is to oversee the administration of UPS’s Diversity & Inclusion strategy.
 The Council, which was established in 1997, is organized around the focus areas of: Employees, Customers, Communities and Suppliers